CMU-313/CMU-313.github.io/docs/projects/P1/index.md

 	// The next line calls a function in a module that has not been updated to TS yet
 	// eslint-disable-next-line @typescript-eslint/no-unsafe-member-access, @typescript-eslint/no-unsafe-call
 	```
 	We will check your files to make sure you are only suppressing these warnings when absolutely necessary.
-For more details, see the [Resources & Documentation](#typescript-background) section below.
+For examples and more details, see the [Resources & Documentation](#typescript-background) section below.

 As you work, be sure to periodically commit your changes.
 Your commit message(s) must clearly describe what is changing.
 If you’d like, you can make use of branching and pull requests in your own repository to practice working with GitHub.